PieterKas/agent2agent-auth-framework/draft-klr-aiagent-auth.md

 {::boilerplate bcp14-tagged}

 # Agents are workloads
-An Agent is a workload that iteratively interacts with a Large Language Model (LLM) and a set of tools that expose interfaces to underlying services and resources until a terminating condition, determined either by the LLM or by the agent's internal logic, is reached.
-It may receive input from a user, or act autonomusly. {{fig-ai-agent-workload}} shows a conceptual model of the AI Agent as a workload and illustrates the high-level interaction model between the User or System, the AI Agent, the Large Language Model (LLM), Tools, Services, and Resources.
+An Agent is a workload that iteratively interacts with a Large Language Model (LLM) and a set of Tools, Services and Resources.
+An agent performs its operations until a terminating condition, determined either by the LLM or by the agent's internal logic, is reached.
+It may receive input from a user, or act autonomously. {{fig-ai-agent-workload}} shows a conceptual model of the AI Agent as a workload and illustrates the high-level interaction model between the User or System, the AI Agent, the Large Language Model (LLM), Tools, Services, and Resources.

 In this document, Tools, Services, and Resources are treated as a single category of external endpoints that an agent invokes or interacts with to complete a task.
 Communication within or between Tools, Services, and Resources is out of scope.